Hair Glam Pop Metal

 Historically, it is a form of Hard Rock that emerged in the early 1980s and had as its main centre of propagation the Sunset Strip club scene in Los Angeles.

-Influenced by the catchy songs, extravagant costumes, and androgynous aesthetics of Glam rock, as well as the Hard Rock riffs and energy of names like Slade, Kiss, and Van Halen.
+Influenced by the catchy songs, extravagant costumes, androgynous aesthetics of Glam rock, as well as the Hard Rock riffs and energy of names like Slade, Kiss, and Van Halen.

 Musically speaking, an emphasis on strong guitar riffs full of melody, catchy choruses made to sing along, and lyrics extolling the lifestyle of sex, drugs, and rock and roll – not forgetting, of course, the romantic ballads to lighten the mood and get along.